ARM-software/psa-api/doc/crypto/overview/functionality.rst

 *   Some use cases involve messages that are too large to be assembled in memory, or require non-default configuration of the algorithm.
 These use cases require the use of a `multi-part operation <multi-part-operations>`.

+*   Some use cases require that the time spent in a single function call is bounded.
+For some algorithms, this result can be achieved using a multi-part operation.
+For algorithms that involve computationally expensive steps, the use case requires the use of an `interruptible operation <interruptible-operations>`.

 .. _multi-part-operations: